Rational Connectivity and Analytic Contractibility: Homotopy type of the dual complex

 \begin{example} Let $X=\mathbb{A}^2$ and let $\Delta$ be the coordinate axes both with coefficient $1$.
 Then $(X,\Delta)$ is dlt, qdlt, and lc, but not klt, and the log canonical centers are $V(x)$, $V(y)$, and $V(x,y)$.
 Let $X'$ be the affine quadric cone and $\Delta'$ the union of two lines on this cone.
 Then $(X',\Delta')$ is the quotient of $(X,\Delta)$ by a $\mathbb{Z}/2$ action which preserves the components of $\Delta$, so $(X',\Delta')$ is qdlt and lc.
 However, $(X',\Delta')$ is not dlt (nor klt) because it is not snc in a neighborhood of the vertex of the cone, which is a log canonical center. \end{example}

 The first important property of these types of singularities is that each class is preserved under running a $K_X+\Delta$ MMP.
 More precisely, if $g: X \dashrightarrow X'$ is a divisorial contraction or a flip for the pair $(X,\Delta)$, which is klt/dlt/qdlt/lc, then the pair $(X', g_* \Delta)$ is also klt/dlt/qdlt/lc.
+If $(X,\Delta)$ is qdlt we define the dual complex $D(\Delta^{=1})$ to be the intersection complex of the divisors that have coefficient $1$ in $\Delta$.
+If every divisor of $\Delta$ has coefficient $1$, we just write $D(\Delta)$ for brevity.